na-stewart/sanic-security/README.md

 Credentials are retrieved via header are constructed by first combining the username and the password with a colon (aladdin:opensesame), and then by encoding the resulting string in base64 (YWxhZGRpbjpvcGVuc2VzYW1l).
 Here is an example authorization header: `Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l`.

+If this isn't desired, you can pass credentials into the login method instead.

 You can use a username as well as an email for login if `ALLOW_LOGIN_WITH_USERNAME` is true in the config.

 ```python
 @app.post("api/security/login")